luismsgomes/qtlm/doc/ReadMe.txt

 1.  the language pair (in the form of $L1-$L2);
 2.  the training dataset name;
-3.  a date formated as YYYY-MM-DD
+3.  a date formatted as YYYY-MM-DD

 Example: QTLEAP_CONF=en-pt/ep/2015-02-12